-Another handy aspect of the watch is that it informs you of sunset and sunrise times, meaning you can easily plan your hikes around daylight hours, maximising daylight hours.
+Another handy aspect of the Suunto Traverse is that it informs you of sunset and sunrise times, meaning you can easily plan your hikes around daylight hours, maximising daylight hours.

 The device features all the typical aspects of a GPS watch, such as an alarm and a timer.
 Handily, the watch also has customisable sports modes and displays, having 5 modes and 4 displays per mode.

 This means that even if you aren’t using the watch to track your hiking activities, you can still use it, such as for running or cycling.